-I mean guys, what's better than curling up in front of the fireplace with a big 'ol bowl of comfort?
-This is seriously the ONE thing I like about winter...comfort food.
+I mean guys, what’s better than curling up in front of the fireplace with a big ol’ bowl of comfort food?
+Honestly, this is the ONE thing I like about winter.

-Creamy bowls of steaming delicious goodness...like this Chicken Paprika recipe.
-It's SO GOOD.
-Like, lick the bowl good.
+Creamy bowls of steaming delicious goodness—like this German goulash recipe or even this paprika schnitzel recipe.
+It’s SO good.
+Like lick-the-bowl good.
 That kind of good.

 If you're into ultimate comfort, you'll probably also love these Instant Pot recipes: